 Handmade.
 Chic.
 Beautiful.

 Beautiful Bloom is a brush font that comes from the handiwork inventory of the designer, Mats-Peter-Forss.
-This wonderful curvy and stylish font has an overall casual aura that can be used for wedding invitations, chic website logos, Instagram posts and much more.
+This wonderful curvy and stylish font has an overall casual aura that can be used for wedding invitations, chic wedding logos, Instagram posts and much more.
 Plus, both upper- and lowercase alternatives are developed by the designer for ease and better adaptability.

 Bold.
 Beautiful.
 Sophisticated.